Best Rated Car Tyre Brand: Michelin

 Take a close look at the tread on your tyres.
 There should be tread wear indicators moulded into the tread – when the tyres are worn down so far that these bars are flush with the adjacent tread, it's time to get new tyres.
 Make sure you check the entire surface of the tyre so you don't miss any uneven wear.

-This could quite literally mean the difference between life and death, so don't put off shopping for new tyres if yours are starting to look worn.
-Finally, if in doubt, don't hesitate to ask a professional for advice.
+Worn tyre tread can make a sizable difference to stopping distance and mean the difference between life and death, so don't put off shopping for new tyres if yours are starting to look worn.
+If in doubt, don't hesitate to ask a professional for advice.
 Visit a reputable tyre shop and let their expert eyes give your car's rubber a closer inspection.

 In this code: